eichinflo/eichinflo.github.io/_pages/about.md

 If you're interested in collaborating or just connecting, send me a request on [LinkedIn](https://www.linkedin.com/in/florian-eichin/).
 For more informal things, you can find me on [Bluesky](https://bsky.app/profile/florianeichin.bsky.social) and [Twitter](https://twitter.com/florian_eichin).

-My research interests are concerned with natural language processing and understanding:
+Currently, my research interests are concerned with natural language processing and beyond:
-- Language embeddings/distributed and distributional representations
+- Language representations/embeddings
-- Analysing and improving social networks
+- Explainable AI and interpretability
+- Attribution methods
-- Explainable AI/Interpretability
+- Learning dynamics

-- Data engineering, science and visualization
+Besides, I like working with [data from social networks](https://florian-eichin.com/talks/2024-03-14-aas) and [topic modeling](https://florian-eichin.com/publication/2024-10-28-semantic-components).

 <div style="margin-top: 5%; margin-bottom: 5%; text-align: center;"></div>